1995parham-teaching/interviews/questions/README.md

 - Time Complexity Definition

-### LinkedList
+### Linked List

 - Differences between linked list and arrays
 - Time complexity for accessing an element
-- An ArrayList, or dynamically resizing array, allows you to have the benefits of an array while offering flexibility in size.
+- An `ArrayList`, or dynamically resizing array, allows you to have the benefits of an array while offering flexibility in size.
-  How do they do this? consider we want to add n number into ArrayList what is the time complexity?
+  How do they do this?
+Consider we want to add `n` number into a `ArrayList`, what is the time complexity?

 ### Sort Algorithms